-We understand that you won’t get any for the US CPA, but you will definitely get quite a bit of waivers for ACCA.
+We understand that you won’t get any for the US CPA, but there are some waivers for ACCA members.

 In June 2012 ACCA and IMA jointly announced a strategic partnership.
 I see this as a counter-action of the recent AICPA-ICMA alliance but in any case it is good news for CMA and ACCA candidates.

 ACCA members now can have their bachelor’s degree requirement waived when they seek the CMA certification.
 In other words, ACCA members are automatically qualified to take the part 1 and part 2 of the exam.
 They still need to fulfill the rest of the requirement e.g. the 2 years of relevant working experience to get the CMA title.

 For full details of this IMA-ACCA alliance, please refer to this press release.

 Further and more tangible collaboration was announced on the first anniversary of ACCA IMA partnership.
 Details here.

 Aug update: IMA/ACCA decided not to proceed with the MRA.
 See below.

 1. ACCA Members Going For CMA ACCA members who complete P4 (Advanced Financial Management) and P5 (Advanced Performance Management): full recognition i.e. can apply for CMA certification now Other ACCA members: Part 2 of CMA exam waived Need to pass (i) P4 and/or P5, (ii) Part 1 of CMA exam to get the CMA certification

 Applicable to ACCA members only 2.
 IMA Members Going For ACCA

 Complete the ACCA’s essential papers: P1 (Governance, Risk and Ethics), P2 (Corporate Reporting), and P3 (Business Analysis)